Harmonic maps of finite uniton type into inner symmetric spaces: The work of Burstall and Guest and the DPW formalism

-\begin{remark} One of the main goals of this paper is a characterization of the normalized potentials of all finite uniton type harmonic maps into $G/K$.
+\begin{remark}\ \begin{enumerate} \item One of the main goals of this paper is a characterization of the normalized potentials of all finite uniton type harmonic maps into $G/K$.
 The potential for such a harmonic map is the same as the potential for the induced harmonic map into $G/\hat{K}$, where $\hat{K} = G^{\sigma}$, since the different Cartan maps have the same images $\mathfrak{C}(gK)=\mathfrak{C}(g\hat{K})$ for all $g\in G$.
-We will therefore always assume in this section $\hat{K} = G^{\sigma}$.
-In this case the Cartan map $\mathfrak{C}$ actually is an embedding. \end{remark}
+We will therefore always assume in this section that $\hat{K} = G^{\sigma}$.
+In this case the Cartan map $\mathfrak{C}$ actually is an embedding.

-\begin{remark} If $M$ is simply connected, then a global extended solution $\Phi(z,\lambda):M\rightarrow \Lambda G^{\mathbb{C}} $ always exists, also in the case $M=S^2$ {(See \cite{Uh}, \cite{Segal}, \cite{BuGu})}.
-This is in contrast to the case of extended frames (See \cite{DoWa1}) which on $S^2$ need to have (finitely many) singularities due to the topology of $S^2$.
-In general, the extended solution may not exist globally on $M$ if $M$ is not simply connected (see e.g. Theorem 2.2 of \cite{Uh}). \end{remark}

-We refer to subsections 4.1.1 and 4.1.2 for the relation between extended solutions and extended frames for harmonic maps into Lie groups and for the case of harmonic maps into symmetric spaces.
+\item {If $M$ is simply connected, then a global extended solution $\Phi(z,\bar{z},\lambda):M\rightarrow \Omega G $ always exists, including the case $M=S^2$ (see Theorem 2.2 of \cite{Uh}, also see \cite{Segal}, Theorem 1.1 of \cite{BuGu})}.
+This is in contrast to the case of extended frames, in which case we have explained above that on $S^2$ the extended frame needs to have (two) singularities due to the topology of $S^2$.
+In general, the extended solution may not exist globally on $M$ if $M$ is not simply connected. \end{enumerate} \end{remark} Now let us turn to the Burstall-Guest theory for harmonic maps into Lie groups of {finite uniton number}.
+Let $\mathrm{T}\subset G $ be a maximal {torus of $G$} with $\mathfrak{t}$ the Lie algebra of $\mathrm{T}$.
+We can identify all the homomorphisms from $S^1$ to $\mathrm{T}$ with the integer lattice $\mathcal{I}:=(2\pi)^{-1}\exp^{-1}(e)\cap\mathfrak{t}$ in $\mathfrak{t}$ via the map